Borehamwood: Providing Microsuction Ear Wax Removal Borehamwood Herts WD6

 So, after reading the above if you have wax in your ear and would like it removed safely without any water being syringed or jetted into your ear, you may want to choose to have your ears microsuctioned.

-We provide the most affordable ear wax microsuction service in Bernet, provided by HCPC-registered Audiologists and NMC-registered nurses.
+We provide the best value ear wax microsuction service near Borehamwood, provided by HCPC-registered Audiologists and NMC-registered nurses.
 We take payment for the appointment up front - we are sorry that we have to do this, but many patients have booked and not turned up, which is frustrating for other patients who cannot get an appointment.

 If there is no ear wax, we will give you advice and/or a hearing test as appropriate.